Starting April 17th – October 25th

 |Pumpkin Patch & Farm Tour||1 Hour up to 2 Hours||$7.25|

-Add more fun to your tour! — three activities give your group the maximum choice for fun.
-Choose three activities from: farm tour, miniature golf, batting cages (4 tokens), Cowvin’s Fast Slide, the driving range, a two dip ice cream cone, a cup of goat feed, Cowvin’s Kiddie Corral (in season) and (in season) Cowvin’s Corny Maze for an additional $16.95 per person.
+Add more fun to your tour! — Choose three additional activities to give your group the maximum choice for fun.
+Choose three activities from: miniature golf, batting cages (4 tokens), Cowvin’s Fast Slide, the driving range, a two dip ice cream cone, a cup of goat feed, Cowvin’s Kiddie Corral (in season) and (in season) Cowvin’s Corny Maze for an additional $16.95 per person.
 Or choose an additional five activities for $23.95.
 All tours will pay at The Dairy Tale Theatre.
 Adult to Child Ratio**

 - Preschoolers (ages 3 to 5): 1 adult per 5 children

 - Kindergarten – Elementary age children: 1 adult per 10 children

 A teacher/director is required to accompany his/her group for all tour activities.
 There is no charge for adults/teachers/bus drivers/parents/chaperones accompanying the tour as long as the number of adults matches the above guidelines on adult to children ratios.
 Additional adults above our guideline ratios will be charged regular fees for the tour.
 Any additional siblings/children participating will pay regular tour fees.